Time-frequency analysis on flat tori and Gabor frames in finite dimensions: Overview

 \begin{theorem} Let $f,g\in S_{0}(\mathbb{R})$ and let $\mathsf{f_N} = \mathbf{P}_N f,\mathsf{g_N} = \mathbf{P}_N g$, with the periodization operator

 Then, for $k,l\in 0,....,N-1$,

 \end{theorem}

-Specifically, the finite discrete STFT can be obtained by sampling the phase space $\mathbb{T}^2_{N}$ of the continuous STFT restricted to $S_{N}$ on the grid points $(k/N,l)$, providing a direct link between continuous and finite discrete time-frequency analysis.
+Specifically, the \dgt can be obtained by sampling the phase space $\mathbb{T}^2_{N}$ of the continuous STFT restricted to $S_{N}$ on the grid points $(k/N,l)$, providing a direct link between continuous and finite discrete time-frequency analysis.
+An example spectrogram of both the \dgt and the STFT on the torus\footnote{A MATLAB script reproducing Figure \ref{fig:torus_spectrograms} can be downloaded from \url{https://www.oeaw.ac.at/en/ari/torusSTFT}.} is shown in Figure \ref{fig:torus_spectrograms}.